nmshd/documentation/_docs_integrate/attribute-introduction.md

 An IdentityAttribute value type that contains such a property can be recognized by whether another IdentityAttribute value type is mentioned in its table in the [documentation]({% link _docs_integrate/attribute-values.md %}#identity-attributes) with regard to the validation of the property.
 Examples of complex IdentityAttributes are IdentityAttributes with IdentityAttribute value type [BirthDate]({% link _docs_integrate/attribute-values.md %}#birthdate) or [StreetAddress]({% link _docs_integrate/attribute-values.md %}#streetaddress).
 When [creating a complex IdentityAttribute for yourself]({% link _docs_integrate/create-attributes-for-yourself.md %}#example-of-creating-a-complex-identityattribute), there is an important detail to note in contrast to the [creation of a simple IdentityAttribute for yourself]({% link _docs_integrate/create-attributes-for-yourself.md %}#example-of-creating-a-simple-identityattribute).
-Creating an IdentityAttribute for yourself always leads to the creation of a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) whose `shareInfo` property is undefined and whose `content` is given by the IdentityAttribute owned by yourself.
+Creating an IdentityAttribute for yourself always leads to the creation of an [OwnIdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#ownidentityattribute) whose `content` is given by the IdentityAttribute owned by yourself.
-Such a LocalAttribute is also referred to as an OwnIdentityAttribute.
 If an OwnIdentityAttribute is created that contains a complex IdentityAttribute within its `content` property, additional OwnIdentityAttributes are automatically created for each property of its IdentityAttribute value type that corresponds to another IdentityAttribute value type.
 These OwnIdentityAttributes are also referred to as children of the OwnIdentityAttribute belonging to the complex IdentityAttribute.
 The creation of these OwnIdentityAttributes makes it possible to share individual components of a complex IdentityAttribute.